 Nowadays, one of the most common diseases most people suffer from is diabetes, to be more specific – type 2 diabetes.
 As a matter of fact, only in the US, 29.1 million people have this condition, and around 8.1 million of them are actually undiagnosed.

 This number is expected to rise.
-Doctors and scientists are predicting that by 2030 there will be half a billion people with the chronic disease worldwide.
+Doctors and scientists are predicting that by 2030 there will be half a billion people with chronic disease worldwide.

-These figures come with an inevitable question: “Why so many people develop this disease when it’s preventable?”
+These figures come with an inevitable question: “Why do so many people develop this disease when it’s preventable?”
 The answer lies in increasing cases of insulin resistance and obesity.

 Big portions of high fats and processed sugar make up for the average diet of every single person causing them to become susceptible to this type of disease.
-To treat or prevent this condition, there need to be made some lifestyle changes.
+To treat or prevent this condition, there need to be made lifestyle changes.

 This includes stress reduction techniques, changes in diet, and exercising regularly.
 In most cases, losing weight is crucial for reversing the effects of diabetes.

 But, there are a couple of natural superfoods and supplements which can help treat and improve the health of these people.
 One such superfood is Mulberries.
 It is something anyone who has the disease must try.

 Mulberries are actually deciduous large trees.
 They are native to subtropical, temperate, and warm regions of Asia, Africa, and America.
 Every single fruit measures from 2-5 centimeters in length.

-Some species of mulberries look as purple-red color while ripening.
+Some species of mulberries look a purple-red color while ripening.
 However, sometimes they might be purple, red, white, or multiple colors on the same berry.
 Below are the most popular types of Mulberries based on every region.